-But, the thing is that you may have the some of the same people following you on different Social Networks.
+But the thing is that you may have some of the same people following you on different Social Networks.

 – They’re going to keep seeing the same thing from you.
 I’ve actually heard that from a few of my followers in the past.

-Now, because you are taking care of #1 and now #2 of these Social Networking mistakes, you are becoming more intentional in your posting and planning out your Social Media presents.
+Now, because you are taking care of #1 and #2 of these Social Networking mistakes, you are becoming more intentional in posting and planning your Social Media presents.

-#3 then, is not building your know, like and trust relationship with your viewers.
+#3 Then, it is not building your know, like, and trust relationship with your viewers.

 You’re trying to be seen and heard in a noisy setting.
 What do you do?

-Have you noticed, that when you’re not giving your time to building relationships on your Social Media networks, then you don’t seem to have as many people engage with you when you do post?
+Have you noticed that when you’re not giving your time to building relationships on your Social Media networks, you don’t seem to have as many people engage with you when you do post?